John-Kostick/vzome-sharing/_posts/2022-12-17-60-gon-field-paraboloid-11-33-21.md

  </figcaption>
 </figure>

 Below is another application of paraboloid surfaces in a building context.
-Sections of circular paraboloids are reoriented and combined as petal shaped roof segments.
+Sections of circular paraboloids are reoriented and combined as petal shaped roof panels.

 <figure style="width: 87%; margin: 5%">
  <vzome-viewer style="width: 100%; height: 60vh"